joshuadavidthomas/django-github-app/README.md

    }
    ```

-3. Import your existing GitHub App by using the `github import-app` management command.
+3. Import your existing GitHub App by using the `github import-app` management command to create the necessary `Installation` and `Repository` models.

    ```bash
    python manage.py github import-app --type user --name <username> --installation-id 123456